 The Opposition has reiterated its calls for the Premier to unequivocally back the sustainable live export industry, following revelations of more Labor Members of Parliament not supporting the trade.
 During…

 Member for the Agricultural Region

 Prior to entering Parliament, Colin was a third generation farmer from Neridup, north-east of Esperance.
-He attended school in Esperance before moving to Perth to study an Advanced Certificate in Microcomputer Technology at the Central Institute of Technology in East Perth.
+He attended school in Esperance before moving to Perth to study an Advanced Certificate in Microcomputer Technology.
 He used these skills to work in sales and support for a large computer wholesaler, before deciding that country life suited him better.
 Colin then undertook an Associate Degree in Agriculture at Muresk, where he graduated as Dux of the course.

 He moved back to the family farm near Esperance and became involved in community and agri-political groups, including Esperance Rural Leadership, the National Council of Young Farmers and WA Farmers Esperance Zone.
-Colin was awarded a Nuffield Scholarship in 2014 which saw him travel across the globe learning about agriculture and regional communities whilst researching how the agricultural industry in other nations interacts with consumers and government.
+Colin was awarded a Nuffield Scholarship in 2014, travelling across the globe learning about agriculture and regional communities while researching how the agricultural industry in other nations interacts with consumers and government.